MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

-The independence of ITEPs refers to the motion independence across redundant actuator groups.
+The independence of ITEPs refers to the topology-level decomposition obtained by locking all actuator groups except the active redundancy group.
 The topological equivalence of ITEPs is characterized by three allowances: (i) the actuator may connect any two links on the ITEP, in either direction; (ii) the attachment points may lie arbitrarily along those links; and (iii) any link on the ITEP may itself be a rigid aggregate of links joined by fixed joints.
 Let \(S\) denote the set of all actuator structures in the robot, and let \(\sim\) be the topological-equivalence relation.
 The four ITEP types then form the quotient set \(S/\sim = \{\text{Type A},\,\text{Type B},\,\text{Type C},\,\text{Type D}\}\).
-The kinematics independence and topological equivalence of ITEPs enable the general kinematics solvers developed in Sec.~\ref{sec:solver}.
+The kinematics independence and topological equivalence of ITEPs enable the general kinematics solvers developed in Section~\ref{sec:solver}.